cdwijs/kicad-source-mirror/Documentation/development/compiling.md

 ## Building using MSYS2 ## {#msys2_build}

-The following commands assume you are building for 64-bit Windows, and that you already have the KiCad source code in a folder called `kicad-source` in your home directory.
+The following commands assume you are building for 64-bit Windows.
 See below for changes if you need to build for 32-bit instead.
 Run `mingw64.exe` from the MSYS2 install path.
 At the command prompt run the the following commands:

     pacman -S base-devel \
 			  git \
               mingw-w64-x86_64-cmake \
               mingw-w64-x86_64-doxygen \
               mingw-w64-x86_64-gcc \